Lights Out (Royal Blood song)

 "Lights Out" is a song by English hard rock band Royal Blood, released as the first single from their second studio album How Did We Get So Dark? on April 14, 2017.

 The song was written by the band with Bass Drum of Death frontman John Barrett, and it was produced by Jolyon Thomas with Royal Blood.
-It reached number 96 on the UK Singles Chart and topping the UK Rock & Metal Singles Chart.
+It reached number 96 on the UK Singles Chart and topped the UK Rock & Metal Singles Chart.
 The song is also used in the soundtrack of the Electronic Arts racing video game Need for Speed Payback.
 It was also used in the FUT Icons trailer of FIFA 18.

 Background

-Royal Blood wrote "Lights Out" whilst on tour in the United States with support act Bass Drum of Death, who Mike Kerr described as "really good friends of ours".
+Royal Blood wrote "Lights Out" while on tour in the United States with support act Bass Drum of Death, who Mike Kerr described as "really good friends of ours".
 After the two bands had been sharing ideas, Bass Drum of Death's frontman John Barrett co-wrote "Lights Out", with Kerr crediting him as "a big part of that tune coming together".